ribtoks/code-jamming/_posts/2018-06-09-deploy-to-macos.md

 ## Level 2: custom libraries

 This is harder.
 Simple copying library or framework to `Frameworks/` in order to deploy it is not enough.
 Libraries as well as executables are of the same ELF (Executable and Linkable Format) format so they also have all these sections like `LC_LOAD_DYLIB` that need to be fixed.
-Also your executable will look for the library in a specific place that was set by the linker and this path also has to be fixed.
+Also your executable will look for this library in a specific place that was set by the linker and this path also has to be fixed if library location is not in your app's `@rpath` list.

 So in order to deploy custom libraries you have to first copy them to `Frameworks/`, fix your app and fix the library in case it has other transitive dependencies on your other libs.
+Rough example:

     # copy library to Frameworks
     cp -v /path/to/library.dylib HelloWorld.app/Contents/Frameworks/

     # fix dependency of the main app
-    install_name_tool -change "library.dylib" "@executable_path/../Frameworks/library.dylib" HelloWorld.app/Contents/MacOS/HelloWorld
+    install_name_tool -change "/previous/link/path/to/library.dylib" "@executable_path/../Frameworks/library.dylib" HelloWorld.app/Contents/MacOS/HelloWorld

     # and dependencies of dependencies
     install_name_tool -change "/usr/local/lib/$depend_lib" "@executable_path/../Frameworks/$depend_lib" "$lib"

 ## Level 3: additional applications

 Say you need some additional application like a [crash handler](https://github.com/ribtoks/xpiks/blob/master/src/recoverty/README.md) to be deployed alongside with your main one.
-If you were skimming this post thoroughly then you know the answer: you copy it's dependencies to `Frameworks/` and fix `@rpath` using `install_name_tool`.
+If you were skimming this post thoroughly then you know the answer: you copy it's dependencies to `Frameworks/` and tweak `@rpath` using `install_name_tool`.

 To be more precise first you need to choose where exactly your app will be with regards to the main app.
 Usually it's put alongside with it in the `Contents/MacOS` directory like this: